DataBiosphere/terra-cli/README.md

 section below for more details.

 #### Spend profile access
-In order to spend money (e.g. by creating a worksapce and resources within it) in Terra, you need access to a billing account via a spend profile.
+In order to spend money (e.g. by creating a workspace and resources within it) in Terra, you need access to a billing account via a spend profile.
 Currently, there is a single spend profile used by Workspace Manager.
 A spend profile admin can grant you access (admins see ADMIN.md for instructions).